The team making a difference

 “I am grateful for many opportunities to either meet or speak with donors, event organisers, sponsors, supporters and extraordinary medical researchers, clinicians, doctors, nurses, cleaners and Launceston General Hospital administrative staff.”

-Faith Chapman Administration Assistant
+Faith Chapman

-Faith joined the Clifford Craig team in 2023 and has quickly become the new ‘face of Clifford Craig’ as the first point of contact for visitors to our office on level 5 of the Launceston General Hospital.
+Faith joined the Clifford Craig team in 2023 and has quickly become the ‘face of Clifford Craig’ as the first point of contact for visitors to our office on level 5 of the Launceston General Hospital.

 Faith has lived in Launceston her whole life, attending Launceston Christian School and Launceston College.